emmafaye6/booki-restart/README.md

 ## To run this project

--With node already installed: Just run npm i normalize.css
+- With node already installed: Just run npm i normalize.css